-Since Duke Realty has a market capitalization of US$11b, we wouldn't expect insiders to hold a large percentage of shares.
+Since Duke Realty has a market capitalization of US$13b, we wouldn't expect insiders to hold a large percentage of shares.
 But we are reassured by the fact they have invested in the company.
-Indeed, they hold US$22m worth of its stock.
+To be specific, they have US$25m worth of shares.
 That's a lot of money, and no small incentive to work hard.
-Even though that's only about 0.2% of the company, it's enough money to indicate alignment between the leaders of the business and ordinary shareholders.
+Despite being just 0.2% of the company, the value of that investment is enough to show insiders have plenty riding on the venture.

 It means a lot to see insiders invested in the business, but I find myself wondering if remuneration policies are shareholder friendly.
 Well, based on the CEO pay, I'd say they are indeed.
-I discovered that the median total compensation for the CEOs of companies like Duke Realty, with market caps over US$8.0b, is about US$11m.
+For companies with market capitalizations over US$8.0b, like Duke Realty, the median CEO pay is around US$11m.